shantanugoel/asus-rt-n66u-merlin/README-merlin.txt

 - Clicking on the MAC address of an unidentified client will do a lookup in the OUI database (ported from DD-WRT).
 - Enabled HTTPS access to web interface
+- Optionally turn the WPS button into a radio enable/disable switch

 Installation